International Student Services

 If you wish to transfer to Quincy College from another institution in the United States you must complete the following:

-2. Complete a transfer form and make sure your current institution completes the necessary information to ensure the transfer of your I-20 and SEVIS record.
+2. Complete the transfer form within the International Application and make sure your current institution completes the necessary information to ensure the transfer of your I-20 and SEVIS record.

 3. Provide all necessary documents for transfer students (all information on the document checklist)

 There are time limits on transferring from one institution to another, so make sure you communicate with either your current advisor or a staff member in the International Student Service Office at Quincy College to ensure you do not miss any deadlines.

 All new international students and transfer students are required to attend the International Student Orientation when they arrive at Quincy College.
 This mandatory orientation will take place at the beginning of the semester.
 Lunch is included.
 This orientation will cover the following topics: